 The guanidino ‘family’ is given in Table 1 with a list of drugs or chemicals containing guanidino groups that have been investigated in Glasgow for their effect on Acanthamoeba.

 All the drugs listed in Table 1 were investigated for their effect on 20 clinical isolates of Acanthamoeba cultured from cases of keratitis (14 from Moorfields Eye Hospital, London and six from Western Infirmary, Glasgow).
-Methods used in our laboratory were similar to those reported before by Hay et al.37 Essentially, double dilutions of each drug were performed in microtitre plates with the trophozoites and cysts at a concentration of 2 104 organisms per 100 l of medium per well.
+Methods used in our laboratory were similar to those reported before by Hay et al.37 Essentially, double dilutions of each drug were performed in microtitre plates with the trophozoites and cysts at a concentration of 2 times 104 organisms per 100 mul of medium per well.
 Microtitre plates were incubated at 32°C for 48 h.
 Sensitivity of isolates was determined microscopically by recording the lowest concentration that gave complete lysis or degeneration of trophozoites (minimum trophozoite amoebicidal concentration or MTAC).
 For cysts, the lowest concentration that resulted in no excystment was recorded (minimum cysticidal concentration or MCC), after washing the cysts free of residual drug and reincubation in a defined fluid medium56 for 7 days.

 For drugs to be effective against cysts they must penetrate the cyst wall and act on the internalised amoeba.
 It is believed, but not proven, that chlorhexidine and PHMB act by binding of their highly charged positive molecules to the mucopolysaccharide plug of the ostiole, resulting in penetration through it to the internalised amoeba, where they bind to the phospholipid bilayer of the cell membrane of the internalised amoeba.
 This results in membrane damage with irreversible loss of calcium firstly, and then cell electrolytes, from the cytoplasm to cause cell lysis and death.
 The diamidines also have a membrane damaging action.

-MTACs and MCCs in g/ml for chlorhexidine and PHMB were performed by Elder et al57 when mean values (range) gained were MTAC 0.71 (0.49–1.9) and 0.6 (0.49–0.97) and MCC 2.77 (0.49–15.6) and 2.2 (0.49–3.9), respectively.
+MTACs and MCCs in mug/ml for chlorhexidine and PHMB were performed by Elder et al57 when mean values (range) gained were MTAC 0.71 (0.49–1.9) and 0.6 (0.49–0.97) and MCC 2.77 (0.49–15.6) and 2.2 (0.49–3.9), respectively.
 The results from our work differ slightly in finding the MCC to be lower for chlorhexidine than for PHMB.
 There is no advantage to be gained by treating with PHMB and chlorhexidine — one or the other should be used.
 The combination will be more likely to be toxic.

 Burger et al58 investigated killing kinetics of PHMB for Acanthamoeba.
-They found that fewer than 2% of cysts in PYG medium survived 30 s of exposure at a concentration of 45 ppm (or g/ml).
+They found that fewer than 2% of cysts in PYG medium survived 30 s of exposure at a concentration of 45 ppm (or mug/ml).
 Further exposures of 15 min and 1 h killed greater than 90% of those cysts surviving initial killing.

 Khunkitti et al59 investigated the lethal effects of biguanides on trophozoites and cysts of A. castellanii using amoebae derived by axenic culture.
 Washed cells were added to the biguanides at 105 amoebae/ml and held at 20°C for 4 h only.
 Samples were then neutralised, spun, and cultured on agar plates with live E. coli so that growth of Acanthamoeba gave plaques.
 Lethal effects were studied with differing contact times and formulations.
-The authors found that chlorhexidine and PHMB each had an MCC of 25 g/ml.
-However, while the MCC for chlorhexidine was reduced in 0.1% w/v EDTA to 12.5 g/ml, that for PHMB increased to 100 g/ml.
+The authors found that chlorhexidine and PHMB each had an MCC of 25 mug/ml.
+However, while the MCC for chlorhexidine was reduced in 0.1% w/v EDTA to 12.5 mug/ml, that for PHMB increased to 100 mug/ml.
 For 0.1% w/v EDTA-Tris buffer at pH 7.8, the MCC for chlorhexidine was 3.13 and that for PHMB was 25, while for 0.1% w/v EDTA-borate buffer the values were 12.5 and 50, respectively.
-This is of concern as multipurpose solutions for disinfecting contact lenses contain PHMB at 1 g/ml (=1 ppm or 0.0001%) often with EDTA as buffer which will thus increase or decrease its activity according to the formulation.
+This is of concern as multipurpose solutions for disinfecting contact lenses contain PHMB at 1 mug/ml (=1 ppm or 0.0001%) often with EDTA as buffer which will thus increase or decrease its activity according to the formulation.

 Narasimhan et al60 compared the effect of PHMB with chlorhexidine on cysts, cultured at 104/ml on agar, derived from 19 clinical isolates of Acanthamoeba keratitis.
 These cysts were exposed to the chemicals for 48 h in glass Durham tubes.
 Cysts were washed free by centrifugation and then cultured on non-nutrient agar seeded with E. coli and incubated at 37°C for 7 days.
 Any growth represented a failure of a 4 log10 kill effect.
-The mean MCC value (g/ml) for PHMB was 55 (range 25–100) and for chlorhexidine was 33 (range 1.5–100), with an MCC50 of 50 and 25, respectively.
+The mean MCC value (mug/ml) for PHMB was 55 (range 25–100) and for chlorhexidine was 33 (range 1.5–100), with an MCC50 of 50 and 25, respectively.
 Anti-Acanthamoeba activity of chlorhexidine was greater than that of PHMB (P=0.036).
-The higher values gained in g/ml than Elder et al,57 Hay et al,37 and Seal et al53 are due to the method used; a single surviving cell will have been cultured and interpreted as a failure.
+The higher values gained in mug/ml than Elder et al,57 Hay et al,37 and Seal et al53 are due to the method used; a single surviving cell will have been cultured and interpreted as a failure.
 In practice, a 5 log10 kill effect is needed to inactivate totally an inoculum of 104 trophozoites or cysts.
-The concentration used in clinical practice of 0.02% eye drops (200 g/ml) should be maintained.
+The concentration used in clinical practice of 0.02% eye drops (200 mug/ml) should be maintained.
 Increasing the concentration especially of chlorhexidine is likely to be toxic to the eye for reasons given in Seal et al.53

 Perrine et al61 investigated the amoebicidal effect of various diamidines against A. polyphaga measuring the survival times rather than the MTAC and MCC.
 This method allows the diamidines to be compared within their study but not with other studies which is unfortunate.
 They investigated the effect of increasing the alkyl chain length (CH2)n connecting the two benzene rings in the molecule.
 They found an increased amoebicidal effect for both trophozoites and cysts from propamidine (n=3) to hexamidine (n=6) to nonamidine (n=9), when there is an increase in the lipophilic property of the molecule.